 The Local Authority controls the admissions of pupils to all special schools.
 Parents of prospective pupils are invited to visit the school prior to commencement.
 Parents are provided with a school prospectus and are encouraged to visit the school website.
-If appropriate, parents may be offered a 'home visit' by their child's teacher, prior to commencement.
-Please see Admissions and Transition Policies for further information.
+If appropriate, parents may be offered a 'home visit' prior to commencement.
+Please see Admissions Policy for further information.